 As if this could get it any better…yes, it could!
 Because on the first visit to Tulsa, my daugter Mariana and her boyfriend Cooper flew in the night before the Brave Combo concert and drove with Robert and I to Kansas to see the show.
 We all had an absolutely blast.
 You can read more about that here.

 I must share a few more pix of Brave Combo.
-Two weeks after the pictures above were taken, I flew back to Tulsa with Ann.
+Two weeks after the pictures above were taken, I flew back to Tulsa.
 We drove down to West, TX to see Brave Combo play at Westfest 2021.
 It is huge community fair.
 I attended in 2014 and it was terrific.

 This year, it was one of the best events I have ever been to!